Electron. J. Diff. Eqns., Vol. 1999(1999), No. 50, pp. 1-18.

 Key Words: optimal control, game theory, saddle point.

-Show me the PDF file (170K), TEX file, and other files for this article.
+Show me the PDF file (170K), TEX file for this article.

 Return to the EJDE web page